 Violet’s Hypnobabies Birthday Story

 “Birthing Violet was hands-down the most intense experience of my life.
 But I have to say in full honesty that I did not feel pain during the process.
-Not even during transformation or crowning.”
+Not even during transformation (Hypnobabies word for transition) or crowning.”

 Please see the original at Rebecca’s Innovative Bodywork website.

 However, baby knew just what she was doing.
-I had three different “guess dates”, but the official one on my charts was 5/16/17.
+I had three different “guess dates” (Hypnobabies word for due date), but the official one on my charts was 5/16.
 This was also the first sunny day in two weeks.
-Sure enough, the pressure waves started lightly the night before, just like the other practice nights I had.
+Sure enough, the pressure waves (Hypnobabies word for contraction) started lightly the night before, just like the other practice nights I had.
 I slept through them thinking they would die down in the morning.
-Around 3:30am they woke me up and felt stronger.
+Around 3:30 am they woke me up and felt stronger.
 It was the first time I thought, “I should time these”.
 I put on a Hypnobabies track and used an app on my phone to time them.
 They were about 5 minutes apart give or take, lasting for a minute.
 I continued Hypnosis and tried to sleep.

 Being in my own space was huge.
 Tim was by me the whole time.
-I noticed I kept my eyes closed through most of my birthing time, but Tim was always in arms reach.
+I noticed I kept my eyes closed through most of my birthing time (Hypnobabies word for labor), but Tim was always in arms reach.
 I could lean on him, kiss him, he would rub my back and give me words of encouragement.
-When my Doula arrived her hands were immediately welcome on my back, offering me counter pressure through the waves.
+When my Doula arrived her hands were immediately welcome on my back, offering counter-pressure through the waves.
 She did an excellent job in simultaneously giving me my space and suggesting new positions if I seemed stuck.
 One of the first things was an early shower, where I got on hands and knees with a kneepad and she directed the water to my sacrum.
 It felt so good!

 The thing I loved the most about my team is how hands-off they were, especially during pushing.
 They continued to make sure my and the baby’s vitals were good, but it was unobtrusive for the most part.
 Since my eyes were closed so often, I truly forgot there was anyone in the room other than me and Tim.
 Occasionally my eyes would open and I would be surprised to see that everyone was still there, watching over me silently.
 I trusted my body and they trusted my body.
 It was intense but I felt confident.
 That said, I still didn’t believe it was happening.
 Honestly, until her head was out I was in denial that I was having a baby that day.